ctheil/CAM_Course-Scheduler/README.md

+>[!NOTE]
+> Legacy Version
+> This branch protects the original version of the application before I, Caleb Theil, began altering the app.

+>
 # Resource Viewer and Calendar

 This project was created to display course schedules in calendar and list views for the College of Arts & Media at the University of Colorado Denver.
 The courses are fetched from an API based on the selected semester.
 Results can be filtered by subject area in the Calendar and List View.
 Additional filtering by rooms, instructors or course ID's is possible in the List view.